Ananta (video game): Development and release

+Ananta is an open-world role-playing game developed by Naked Rain, a studio under Hangzhou NetEase Thunderfire Technology Co., Ltd., with members from NetEase's branch in Montreal distributing the game.
+The game was officially first announced at Gamescom on August 24, 2023, as Project Mugen, and released its first promotional video.
+In November 2024, the game was renamed Ananta, meaning 'without end' in Sanskrit.
+It will be released on January 15, 2027.

 The game is being developed for PC, PlayStation 5, Android, and iOS.
-It is being developed in Chinese, English, and Japanese.
+It is being developed to features languages in Mandarin Chinese, English, and Japanese.
 The developer intends to add more languages and localization options.
-No release date window or monetization plan has been planned yet, as the developers are focused on game design and content creation.
+Window or monetization plan has been planned yet, as the developers are focused on game design and content creation.

 On November 29, 2024, Project Mugen was titled Ananta.
 The game was approved for release in China.

 In 2025, it was confirmed that the game will not use gacha system for characters.
 This means players will be able to obtain characters by progressing throughout the game.
-Monetizable elements exist for "customizable aspects" such as outfits, vehicles, and homes; however, it is unknown if a gacha system can be used for these features.
+Monetizable elements exist for "customizable aspects" such as outfits, vehicles, and homes; however, it is unknown if a gacha system is used for these features.

+On August 25, 2026, during Gamescom Opening Night Live, NetEase Games announced that Ananta would release on January 15, 2027, for PC, PlayStation 5, iOS, and Android.
+On the same day, pre-registration opened on Google Play and the App Store, along with pre-order pages on Steam and the PS Store.